alikillen/alikillen/README.md

 <br>

 - :mortar_board: I'm commited to continuing my learning journey as a developer
-- :computer: Currently completing a MERN stack eCommerce site for a client starting a women's motorcycle apparel business: [She Rydes Website](http://sherydesapp.herokuapp.com/) / [She Rydes Repo](https://github.com/alikillen/She_Rydes)
+- :computer: Coder Academy project - MERN stack eCommerce site for a client starting a women's motorcycle apparel business: [She Rydes Repo](https://github.com/alikillen/She_Rydes)
 - :books: Building my tech stack and developer skills as I go by building projects
 - :rainbow: Passionate about diversity and inclusion in tech
 - :pizza: Love attending meetups and events like Brisbane LGBT+ and Allies in Tech, Brisbane Tech Newbies, Women Who Code Brisbane, DevOps Girls, and Code Like a Girl Brisbane.